seccode/gtest/README.md

 <br>
 <br>
 I want to stress that I am not necessarily claiming that this theory is true, just that an AI should be able to find this needle in the haystack.
+This test grows exponentially harder over time because more and more images are being generated every year.